bregman-arie/devops-exercises/README.md

   * nslookup or dig - query nameservers
   * pwd - print working directory
   * df - provides info regarding file system disk space usage
-  * file - to find out what kind of a file a file is
+  * file - to find out what kind of a file it is
   * cat - quickly read a file without opening the file, it only displays the file contents
   * less - view text files larger than a simple output
   * history - get the history of the commands previously entered